Liga de Fútbol Americano Profesional: 2024

 The Reds franchise folded after the 2023 season and the LFA took over the team's operations.
 A dispersal draft was held on 29 January that resulted in 32 players moving to 8 of the remaining 9 teams, as the Gallos Negros did not participate in the draft.
 With an unbalanced schedule, at least one team would have a bye every week.

 2025

 The LFA added an expansion team for 2025, the Arcángeles de Puebla, while a new ownership group bought the Fundidores de Monterrey franchise and rebranded the team as the Osos de Monterrey.
 The Osos investors are led by former NFL All-Pro center Ryan Kalil and former NBA All-Star Blake Griffin.
-Other investors include NFL players Christian McCaffrey and George Kittle (San Francisco 49ers); Sam Darnold (Minnesota Vikings); Julius Peppers, Luke Kuechly and Ron Rivera; and sports podcasters Dan “Big Cat” Katz and Eric Sollenberger.
+Other investors include NFL players Christian McCaffrey and George Kittle (San Francisco 49ers); Sam Darnold (Seattle Seahawks); Julius Peppers, Luke Kuechly and Ron Rivera; and sports podcasters Dan "Big Cat" Katz and PFT Commenter.

+2026

+On 25 November 2025, it was announced that the league had received foreign backing from Global Sports Capital Partners, who pledged an investment of $100 million over a period of at least seven years.
+The Arcángeles de Puebla were excluded from the 2026 season, and for the first time since 2022, there are only seven teams and six games per team.